-The Department of Public Health (DPH) is amending § 19-13-B102 of the Regulations of Connecticut State Agencies to incorporate the new requirements in the federal Revised Total Coliform Rule, 78 FR 10269 (February 13, 2013) (RTCR) into the DPH's regulations.
-In order to maintain primacy, the DPH is required to adopt regulations that are at least as stringent as the RTCR.
-In addition, the DPH is amending § 19-13-B102 of the Regulations of Connecticut State Agencies to make physical parameter levels DPH-recommended goals, rather than required limits, and therefore not enforceable.
-The DPH is also amending § 19-13-B102 of the Regulations of Connecticut State Agencies to change the notification level of sodium from 28 to 100 milligrams per liter due to recent recommendations by the DPH State Toxicologist.
-Additionally, the DPH is amending § 19-13-B102 of the Regulations of Connecticut State Agencies to remove the requirement that non-community water systems install meters on their sources and take, record, and retain for reference representative weekly readings of instantaneous flow rate and total quantity of water delivered over the previous week.
-The DPH is also amending § 19-13-B102 of the Regulations of Connecticut State Agencies to authorize the DPH to require a public water system to perform a root cause analysis whenever an incident, condition or emergency at a public water system that resulted, or has the potential to result, in a harmful or adverse outcome comes to the attention of the DPH.
-Also, DPH is amending § 19-13-B102 to require a community water system to notify the DPH immediately, but not later than the end of the next business day, by telephone if such community water system receives more than three complaints regarding a similar water quality or quantity concern within a one week period or if the complaint received by the community water system is regarding a water quality or quantity concern that may have the potential to impair public health.
-Finally, the DPH is amending § 19-13-B102 of the Regulations of Connecticut State Agencies to include changes required by the U.S. Environmental Protection Agency as a result of its review of the DPH's primacy applications for the federal Arsenic Rule, Ground Water Rule and the Radionuclides Rule.
+The Department of Public Health (DPH) is amending § 19-13-B102 of the Regulations of Connecticut State Agencies to incorporate the new requirements in the federal Revised Total Coliform Rule, 78 FR 10269 (February 13, 2013) (RTCR), into DPH's regulations.
+In order to maintain primacy, DPH is required to adopt regulations that are at least as stringent as the RTCR.
+In addition, DPH is amending § 19-13-B102 of the Regulations of Connecticut State Agencies to make physical parameter levels DPH-recommended goals, rather than required limits, and therefore not enforceable.
+DPH is also amending § 19-13-B102 of the Regulations of Connecticut State Agencies to change the notification level of sodium from 28 to 100 milligrams per liter due to recent recommendations by the DPH State Toxicologist.
+Additionally, DPH is amending § 19-13-B102 of the Regulations of Connecticut State Agencies to remove the requirement that non-community water systems install meters on their sources and take, record, and retain for reference representative weekly readings of instantaneous flow rate and total quantity of water delivered over the previous week.
+Finally, DPH is amending § 19-13-B102 of the Regulations of Connecticut State Agencies to include changes required by the U.S. Environmental Protection Agency as a result of its review of DPH's primacy applications for the federal Arsenic, Ground Water and Radionuclides Rules.
+Form Agency-Cert-PR-TA-ICM (Rev 11/2017) State of Connecticut Secretary of the State